mrcolti4/rsschool-cv/cv.md

 In these courses from rs school, I expect to advance in my knowledge of markup and Java Script language in order to become a professional developer later
 ### Skills
-* HTML5, CSS
+* Layout: HTML5, CSS
 * JS Basics
+* Python
-* Python, Python Django basics
+* Python framework: Django basics
 * Git, GitHub
 * AdobePhotoshop, Figma
 * Neovim, VS Code, Intellij IDEA